Somalia: Location

 Somalia is bordered by Kenya to the southwest, the Gulf of Aden to the north, the Guardafui Channel and Indian Ocean to the east, and Ethiopia to the west.
-The country claims a border with Djibouti through the disputed territory of Somaliland to the northwest.
+The country borders Djibouti.
 It lies between latitudes 2°S and 12°N, and longitudes 41° and 52°E. Strategically located at the mouth of the Bab el Mandeb gateway to the Red Sea and the Suez Canal, the country occupies the tip of a region that, due to its resemblance on the map to a rhinoceros' horn, is commonly referred to as the Horn of Africa.

 Waters

 Somalia has the longest coastline on the mainland of Africa, with a seaboard that stretches 3,333 km.
 Its terrain consists mainly of plateaus, plains and highlands.
 The nation has a total area of 637,657 km2 of which constitutes land, with 10,320 km2 of water.
 Somalia's land boundaries extend to about 2340 km; 58 km of that is shared with Djibouti, 682 km with Kenya, and 1626 km with Ethiopia.
 Its maritime claims include territorial waters of 200 nmi.

 Somalia has several islands and archipelagos on its coast, including the Bajuni Islands and the Saad ad-Din Archipelago: see islands of Somalia.